rvpanoz/graphql-microservices/README.md

 # Causal data GraphQL API Poc

-The goal of this document is to provide a quick overview of methods of how we could capture several types of events such as Sales events, Weather and Holidays events from 3rd party datasources and store them into a datastore.
-The document also provides information of how we can split the API into micro-services using GraphQL as a gateway or use Apollo's RESTDataSources.
+The goal of this document is to provide a quick overview of methods of how we could capture several types of events such as Sales events, Weather and Holidays events from 3rd party datasources and store them into the __causal-data__ database.

+The document provides information of how we can split the API into micro-services using GraphQL as a gateway or use Apollo's RESTDataSources.

 - Schema Stitching
 - gRPC